Located two hours NE of San Francisco

 when our breeding males and females pass and prove excellence do we breed them

-our secondary priority is size, what FCI calls the kleinpudel/caniche moyen, 14-18" grown
+our secondary priority is size, what FCI calls the kleinpudel/caniche moyen or caniche moyen

-we love this take along, easy to manage size of the very small standard poodle
+14-18" grown.
+We love this take along, easy to manage size of the very small standard poodle, maybe you will too.

 Color is the icing on the cake

-My parents raised Irish Setters, once I lay my eyes on an Irish Setter Red Poodle my heart is smitten for this magnificent color.
-Of course always looking to quality first, size second and then color, we have come so far to perfecting the beautiful quality poodle puppies now in reds.
+My parents raised field Irish Setters champions, once I lay my eyes on a dark red poodle my heart is smitten for this magnificent color.
+Of course always looking to quality first, and then our preferred size and color.

-We get an occasional black and blue puppy with our foundation bitch "Hilde" Her quality and overall exceptional beauty is second to none.
-Being a 'blue' she throws any color we breed her to ... and throws in the quality and personality every poodle owner loves to have, including us.
+We get an occasional black and blue puppy with our foundation bitches Hilde and Zirka.
+Their quality and overall exceptional beauty is second to none.
+Our foundation bitches in the reds are La Roux, Reba and Keegan.

-We've taken a long time to get from quality to size to color, we are slowing getting back to showing and performance training.
-Havn't gotten to champion and titling our poodles more than a couple, but that's our next goal.
+We've taken a long time to get from quality to size to color, we are getting back to showing and performance training.
+Havn't gotten to more than a couple of champions and titling our poodles, but we are back in class and working on it.

-for now, we are raising our poodles holistically, neurally stimulating the babies from birth, raise everyone in our home, puppies are chosen after they are personality testing is complete (www.volhard.com).
+Our poodles and their puppies are raised as holistically as good care allows.
+Neurally stimulate the babies from birth, raise everyone in our home, puppies are chosen after their personality testing is complete at seven weeks old (www.volhard.com).
 Our poodles live in our home and are well socialized and loved.
 They are part of our home and lifestyle.

 The standard poodle is regarded as the second most intelligent breed of dog after the Border Collie, and before the German Shepherd.
-The poodle breed is found officially in toy, miniature, and standard sizes, with many coat colors.
-Originally bred as a type of water dog, the poodle is skillful in many sports, including agility, obedience, tracking and even herding.
+The poodle breed is found officially in toy, miniature, and standard with many coat colors.
+Originally a water retriever and excellent swimmer, the poodle is skillful in many sports, including agility, obedience, nose work and water sports.
 Poodles have taken top honors in many conformation shows, including "Best in Show" at the Westminister Kennel Club Dog Show in 1991 and 2002, and at the World Dog Show in 2007 and 2010.
+More I'm sure to come.

 For comparison of poodle sizes defined by the major kennel clubs, click,